Juniper/contrail-controller/specs/security_draft_mode.md

    not be enforce until an authorized person/team approve and commit it, if it's false, all modifications will be enforce directly.

-2. add `to_delete` flag to the five security resources,
+3. add `pending_delete` flag to the five security resources,

    That flag determines which security resources will be deleted on a commit and also permits to not authorize anymore modifications to a resource in pending